 In 1941 developer Albert Balch began building a unified tract of houses from NE 80th to 85th Streets, 30th to 85th Avenues NE.
 This plat was the first Wedgwood.
 In the 1940s and 1950s Balch acquired more and more nearby sections of land and gave the developments similar names such as Wedgwood #2, 3, 4, 5, Wedgwood Park, Wedgwood Rock, etc. The Wedgwood name caught on, nearby businesses began calling themselves Wedgwood and a Wedgwood neighborhood identity began to form.

 In the 1920s there had been Joe Shauer’s store and gas station at NE 85th Street (present site of All That Dance at 8507 35th Ave NE) but those businesses closed down for a time in the 1930s when the Shauers moved away.
 The unpaved road, 35th Ave NE, was not yet an arterial and there was a long expanse of “nothing” as shown in this photo of Dutch-immigrant teens, looking northeast along 35th Ave NE at about NE 81st Street.

-In the 1930s the center of the neighborhood had been the residential district of the Morningside Heights plat between NE 90th to 95th Streets, and businesses nearby.
+In the 1930s the center of the neighborhood had been the residential district of the Morningside Heights plat between NE 90th to 95th Streets, and businesses nearby at the intersection of NE 95th Street.
 There was Morningside Market at 9118 35th Ave NE, and Faulds Corner Grocery at 9500 35th Ave NE with Andy Bloomer’s Drugstore beside it.